Bahawalpur Regiment: Post First World War

 In 1917, Bahawalpur State raised the Imperial Service Double Company, which was designated as 2nd Bahawalpur Household Infantry in 1922 and redesignated as 2nd Bahawalpur Haroon Infantry a year later.
 During the Third Afghan War of 1919, Bahawalpur Mounted Rifles and Camel Transport Corps operated in the Zhob Valley in Baluchistan.
 After the war, the Camel Corps was disbanded and the remaining elements eventually emerged as the 1st Bahawalpur Sadiq Battalion in 1924.
 In 1921, Bahawalpur joined the Indian State Forces Scheme, placing its two infantry battalions at the disposal of the Government of India.
 The Bahawalpur Infantry was mostly composed of Pashtuns from Bannu, Dera Ismail Khan, Tank and Lakki Marwat.
-Their uniforms underwent numerous changes, until settling for grey colour in 1930.
+Their uniforms underwent numerous changes, until settling for a grey colour in 1930.
 Ceremonial headdress included the distinctive 'fez', which was unique to the Bahawalpur State Forces.
 The badges of Bahawalpur Infantry also underwent numerous changes but included the pelican as their central theme.